Marketing can be tricky. One month, the trend is Facebook and Google Ads. The next month, the trend is… somewhere else.

 But Precious added: “With this being said, we don’t need to change something that works well.
 We simply adapt to the industry’s climate and identify new and potential outlets we’d like to work with.”

 And what about the changes he’s seen?

-Others have shifted focus to social media and influencers, noting its importance in building brand memorability.
-“In the recent years, we have shifted to focus more on social media marketing and influencer marketing to build brand awareness,” said Hooper.
+Others have shifted focus to social media and influencers, noting their importance in building brand memorability.
+“In recent years, we have shifted to focus more on social media marketing and influencer marketing to build brand awareness,” said Hooper.

 “In addition to the traditional affiliate partners such as loyalty, coupon, and cashback partners,” said Rona, “we are highly focused on leveraging influencers and content providers.”

 To Schwanke, the big change has been in building relationships.
 “We started our YouTube channel in 2019, and while that didn’t provide much ROI initially (beyond a social proof point of our credibility) we did start to see some of the video content start to rank at the start of 2020 when we revisited our strategy and created conversion opportunities and a funnel to bring folks back to our website for a consultation.”